jstormes/php-docker-compose/README.md

 The current configuration will look for an SSH key in `~/.ssh/id_rsa`.

+If you don't need that commnet out any lines that refrence that.

 ## XDebug

 XDebug is installed and configured separately for the command line (CLI) and web (HTTP).